-All veteran students or their beneficiaries who request admission to our Institution must provide all required documentation before the first day of class.
+All veteran students or their beneficiaries who request admission to our Institution must provide all required documentation before the first day of class (only offered in Caguas, Vega Baja, and Mech-Tech Institute of Orlando, Florida).

 In accordance with Title 38 US Code 3679 subsection (e), this school adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® or Vocational Rehabilitation & Employment benefits, while payment to the institution is pending from the VA.
 This school will not: